shananas/KH2FormRando/README.md

 KH2 Form Rando

+If Base Sora is replaced by limit form dont change your keyblades outside of pride lands, the GoA, or Space Parinoids it might freeze otherwise.
+There still is some tposing in forms on bosses you normally wouldnt but I only encountered one on Saix when I went into valor which was base Sora.
+That also could be because I use an HD patch

 All forms including base sora are randomized.
 To rerandomize run Randomize.exe or Anti_Wont_Replace_Base.exe from the installed mod location.
 To easily get to it click on KH2FormRando in the mod manager and hit mods open mod folder.